-White Americans, believing that the United States would never expand beyond the Mississippi, accepted Jackson’s disingenuous argument that removal was in the interest of the Indians; once resettled, they could govern themselves in peace.
+White Americans, believing that the United States would never have need to expand beyond the Mississippi, accepted Jackson’s self-serving and short-sighted argument that removal was in the interest of the Indians; once resettled, they could govern themselves in peace.

-And so, for ostensibly ending the long-running conflict with the Indians, Jackson was hailed as a hero.
+And so, for ostensibly ending the long-running conflict with the east-of-the-Mississippi Indians, Jackson was hailed as a hero.
 But it wasn’t long before the next land-grab began.
-With the great migration westward after the 1840s, white settlers clashed with the Indian inhabitants.
+With the great migration westward a mere decade later, white settlers clashed with the Indian inhabitants.
 Ignoring earlier treaties, including those agreed in the Indian Removal Act of 1830, the United States once again forcibly removed Indians from their land and sent them to reservations that became ever smaller in size.
 The Indian Removal Act, originally conceived as a final solution to the Indian problem, was thus just another step in the long process of illegitimately removing nearly all Indian claims to land desired by the United States.